talwrii/ffmpeg-cookbook/README.md

 # FFmpeg cookbook
 *@readwithai - [X](https://x.com/readwithai) - [blog](https://readwithai.substack.com/)*

 This is a beginner's cookbook for the audio-video command-line tool, [FFmpeg](https://www.ffmpeg.org/).
 It builds the readers knowledge of ffmpeg features through examples, before providing more applied examples which link back to these learning examples.
+You probably want to jump to the [introduction](#introduction).

 I created it because I found working out what ffmpeg was doing from snippets too difficult and needed to form an understanding based on first principles

 FFmpeg already has complete reference documentation, but this can be difficult to understanding.
 By adding concrete examples of features they become easier to understand, by giving the user something they can run they have something working that they can adapt, by linking to simpler examples the user can learn on the simple example sand then apply the more complicated features, by providing documentation that links to examples the user is given an opportunity to understand a feature through documentation and then continue.

-This file provides is an [index of features](#features) which goes through different FFmpeg features linked to recipes.
+This giude provides is an [index of features](#features) which goes through different FFmpeg features linked to recipes.
 FFmpeg has more features than a cookbook can cover completely but provides the ability to [list filters](#list) and [display their parameters](#parameters) as well as providing [terse but useable reference documentation](https://ffmpeg.org/ffmpeg-filters.html).

 # Attribution
 Thanks to [Ventz Petkov](https://github.com/ventz) for providing me with [various additional recipes](https://github.com/talwrii/ffmpeg-cookbook/issues/1).
 This is particularly valuable as I am not (at the time of writing) an expert in ffmpeg.